 KLM’s (KL) long-term relationship with McDonnell Douglas contributed to the purchase of the MD-11 as a replacement for its DC-10 fleet.
 On March 23, 1990, the airline confirmed an order for ten airframes, with options on a further five.
 The order was, at the time, the largest in the airline’s history.

-Delivery of the first airframe was marked with a special ceremony on December 7, 1993, which was also honoured with the anniversary of sixty years of business relations between the two.
-The GE-powered aircraft were deployed on the airline’s North, South and Central American routes, plus those to Africa, the Far East and the Middle East.
+The delivery of the first airframe was marked by a special ceremony on December 7, 1993, which also marked the 60th anniversary of business relations between the two.
+The GE-powered aircraft were deployed on the airline’s North, South, and Central American routes, as well as those to Africa, the Far East, and the Middle East.

 The final MD-11 (PH-KCK) was delivered to the airline in April 1997.
 KLM never took up the last five options.
 All ten aircraft operated were configured with 282 seats, 251 in economy and 31 in business.